The Nun's Priest's Tale: Adaptations

 Robert Henryson used Chaucer's tale as a source for his Taill of Schir Chanticleir and the Foxe, the third poem in his Morall Fabillis of Esope the Phrygian, composed in or around the 1480s.
 Later, the poet John Dryden adapted the tale into more comprehensible modern language under the title of The Cock and the Fox (1700).
 In 2007, the playwright Dougie Blaxland wrote a comic verse play Chauntecleer and Pertelotte, roughly based on the Nun's Priest's Tale.

 Barbara Cooney's adaptation for children with her own illustrations, Chanticleer and the Fox, won the Caldecott Medal in 1959.
 Another illustrated edition of the tale won the 1992 Kerlan Award.
 This was Chanticleer and the Fox – A Chaucerian Tale (1991), written by Fulton Roberts with Marc Davis' drawings for a Disney cartoon that was never completed.

 Among musical settings have been Gordon Jacob's The Nun's Priest's Tale (1951) and the similarly titled choral setting by Ross Lee Finney.
 Another American adaptation was Seymour Barab's comic opera Chanticleer.
 In the UK Michael Hurd set the tale as Rooster Rag, a pop cantata for children (1976).

-A full-length musical stage adaptation of The Canterbury Tales, composed of the Prologue, Epilogue, The Nun's Priest's Tale, and four other tales, was presented at the Phoenix Theatre, London on 21 March 1968, with music by Richard Hill & John Hawkins, lyrics by Nevill Coghill, and original concept, book, and direction by Martin Starkie.
-The Nun's Priest's Tale section was excluded from the original 1969 Broadway production, though reinstated in the 1970 US tour.
+A full-length musical stage adaptation of The Canterbury Tales, composed of the Prologue, Epilogue, The Nun's Priest's Tale, and four other tales, was presented at the Phoenix Theatre, London on 21 March 1968, with music by Richard Hill and John Hawkins, lyrics by Nevill Coghill, and original concept, book, and direction by Martin Starkie.
+The Nun's Priest's Tale section was excluded from the original 1969 Broadway production, though reinstated in the 1970 U.S. tour.